ponl/m2py/README.md

 `pip install m2py`

 ## Usage
-At the moment, we are offering two tutorials found under the Tutorials directory.
-There is an introductory tutorial showing the basic processing capabilities of m2py.
-The other tutorial is more advanced, showing how users can use current m2py capabilities to make them suitable for their own applications.
+At the moment, we are offering two introductory tutorials found under the `tutorials` directory.
+There is a basic tutorial showing the main processing capabilities of m2py.
+There's also an advanced tutorial showing how users can use current m2py capabilities to make them suitable for their own applications.

 ## Background